webhintio/hint/packages/hint-babel-config/README.md

-# Babel configuration hints set (`babel-config`)
+# Babel configuration hint set (`babel-config`)

 `babel-config` contains hints to check if your Babel configuration has the most recommended configuration.

 ## Why is this important?